trigger-corp/Forge-Documentation/source/android/getting-started.rst

 At this point you can simply run the commands as explained below.
 In order to run your built app an attached phone with debug drivers installed or an active Android emulator device are required.
 If you do not set this up yourself the command line tools will do so automatically - simply follow any instructions given to you by the commands.

-If you wish to manually manage your Android emulator you can use the ``-sdk`` flag when using ``forge run`` to point to your Android SDK location and run your own emulator AVD.
+If you wish to manually manage your Android emulator you can use the ``--sdk`` flag when using ``forge run`` to point to your Android SDK location and run your own emulator AVD.
 All automatic installation procedures will prompt before making any changes to your system.

 .. important:: There is a bug in the Android 2.3 emulator that will render your apps unusable: if you manage your own Android AVD you **must** use an Android 2.2 level AVD.